SameenTahir/Capstone-Project/README.md

 ### Implementation details

+The tools chosen for this project are as under:

+•	File Storage: Amazon S3
+•	Data Storage: Amazon Redshift
+•	Orchestration Tool: Apache Airflow

 Since we need to store this dataset for further processing and as this data usually come in large quantities at fast speeds, we use [S3](https://aws.amazon.com/s3) before we finally stage it into [Redshift](https://aws.amazon.com/redshift).
-Since we do not want to run individual scripts to manually populate our data source, we use [Airflow](https://airflow.apache.org/) to create tablesin Redshift, stage data and derive fact and dimension tables.
+Using the aforementioned AWS toolstack to process data is convenient in our case, since it can scale to large amounts of data/users easily and is fully managed.
+Since we do not want to run individual scripts to manually populate our data source, we use [Airflow](https://airflow.apache.org/) to create tables in Redshift, stage data and derive fact and dimension tables.

 ### Data Model
 Once this has been done we have access to the following star-schema based data model: